Networking Architecture and Key Supporting Technologies for Human Digital Twin in Personalized Healthcare: A Comprehensive Survey: Key Technologies for Communication Layer

 \subsection{Beyond-Body Communication}

-HDT should guarantee the real-time synchronization between any PT-VT pair to ensure high fidelity of VT.
+HDT should be supported by the bidirectional real-time synchronization between any PT-VT pair to ensure high fidelity of VT \cite{518}.
 This synchronization is, however, data-driven and delay-sensitive.
-Moreover, data usually captured through sensing devices in the physical world are usually complex, massive, heterogeneous, multiscale, and with high noises, while 3D virtual items may have to be transmitted in HDT to enhance seamless experience and precision.
-Such specific uniqueness places a significant burden on current communication networks.
-For instance, the massive number of PTs interacting with their respective VTs through HDT poses great challenges to bandwidth-limited communication to support the delivery of high-resolution contents.
+Furthermore, data captured through sensing devices in the physical world are often complex, massive, heterogeneous, multiscale, and with high noise.
+In addition to real-time synchronization, interacting with VTs involves more complex information that needs to be transmitted between the PT and users in the physical world.
+Multimodal information, such as 3D virtual items, text, images, haptic feedback, smells, among others, needs to be transmitted in HDT under various applications to enhance the immersive experience.
+These specific characteristics place a significant burden on current communication networks.
+For instance, a massive number of PTs simultaneously interact with their respective VTs in the same area, which poses great challenges to bandwidth-limited communication to support the delivery of high-resolution contents \cite{481}.
 To address these issues, we provide a review of cutting-edge communication solutions that can enable beyond-body communication for HDT.